WalkingDeceit/Zephyr-Library/README.md

 - Johanan Abhishek

 ## License
-This project is licensed under the MIT License - see the LICENSE.txt file for details
+This project is licensed under the MIT License - Refer LICENSE.txt file for details